skills/introduction-to-codeql/.github/steps/4-prevent-vulnerabilities-in-the-pull-request.md

 _Nicely done!
 You finished Step 3: Fix Security Vulnerabilites! :partying_face:_

 Way to go!
 You made it this far.
 We're almost done!
 The last step is to test out the pull request integration with CodeQL.
 In this step, we will add a vulnerability back into the `routes.py` file to trigger an alert for a SQL injection vulnerability.
-This is going to be the same issue initially saw.
+This is going to be the same issue we initially saw.

 Our goal is to understand what developers experience when they find a new vulnerability.